mootools/mootools-core/Docs/Drag/Drag.md

 Drag Method: attach {#Drag:attach}
 ----------------------------------

-Attaches the mouse listener to the handle.
+Attaches the mouse listener to the handle, causing the Element to be draggable.

 ### Syntax: